 The story of January 6th, as told by the left, is that of a groups of fascist vigilantes were goaded into storming the Capitol by Donald Trump, a mendacious, self-serving President trying by any means to remain in power.
-Trump tried though both legal and illegal means to subvert the outcome of the 2020 election - and thankfully for democracy - failed.
+Trump had tried through both legal and illegal means to subvert the outcome of the 2020 election - and thankfully for democracy - failed.

 The right seems to see things differently.
 There is a sense that the system is rigged.
 Elected representatives use their office to enrich themselves and have been utterly corrupted by the need to raise money for their campaigns.